Most DUIs in California are charged as misdemeanors. However, you can be charged with a felony DUI under four circumstances:

 - Wet reckless convictions from any state

-- Other past out-of-state convictions involving driving and alcohol, if it is the equivalent to a California DUI charge or wet reckless charge
+- Other past out-of-state convictions involving driving and alcohol, if it is equivalent to a California DUI charge or wet reckless charges

-All of the above will count against you even if they were officially expunged.
-The 10-year period is calculated starting from the date of your current DUI arrest.
-Convictions from before that will not count against you unless they were also felony DUI.
+All these charges will count against you even if a lawyer officially expunged them.
+The court calculates the 10-year period starting from your current DUI arrest date.
+Convictions from before that would not count against you unless they were also felony DUIs.

 Penalties for a felony fourth DUI generally include:

-- 16 months, 2 years, or 3 years in state prison
+- Sixteen months, two years, or three years in state prison

 - A fine of up to $5,000 plus thousands in other costs

-- 3 years as a habitual traffic offender
+- Three years as a habitual traffic offender

 - Alcohol or drug addiction treatment